-That’s the shortest answer I can give.
 Both federal and Georgia law allow parties in cases pending in other states to obtain testimony and documents from nonparty witnesses outside that state.
 This is the case even you think you don’t have anything relevant to add to the case; courts gives parties a lot of leeway to seek testimony and documents.

-But you do not have to automatically comply with the subpoena.
-Your response to an out-of-state subpoena, like any other subpoena, should only be formulated after considering several factors.
+But this does not mean you have to automatically comply with the subpoena.
+Your response to an out-of-state subpoena, like any other subpoena, can only be formed after considering several factors.

 Rules in both federal and state courts have procedures allowing parties to seek documents or testimony from nonparties in other states.
 Under Rule 45 of the Federal Rules of Civil Procedure, federal subpoenas in civil matters can be issued by attorneys and served on witnesses even outside the state where the federal matter is pending.
-And those subpoenas, if issued out of the appropriate federal district, can be enforceable in Georgia federal courts–if they are validly served.
+And those subpoenas can be enforceable in Georgia federal courts–if they are validly served.

-For state-court civil matters where an attorney wants to depose a Georgia witness, Georgia has enacted the Uniform Foreign Depositions Act, which allows testimony to be taken in Georgia using the same procedures that are used for Georgia cases.
+States have adopted a variety of rules to allow parties to seek testimony and documents.
+For example, Georgia has adopted a version of the Uniform Interstate Depositions and Discovery Act (UIDDA).
 I’ve discussed this process in an article and subsequent posts.
 For a state-court case you need a subpoena signed by a Georgia clerk—the attorney from the other state cannot serve a subpoena signed by an Alabama clerk or attorney, for example.
 Such a subpoena should not be enforceable in a Georgia court.

 There are even circumstances where a subpoena can be issued for an arbitration pending outside Georgia.